google/deepconsensus/docs/quick_start.md

    to use DeepConsensus from existing *ccs* reads, but yield will be higher when including all reads)
 2. Aligning subreads to the *ccs* consensus with *[actc]*
-3. Running DeepConsensus using one of two options (with pip or using Docker)
+3. Running DeepConsensus using either pip or Docker

 ## System configuration